ethdebug/format/docs/source/format.md

 As an added benefit, this encoding ensures there is a one-to-one mapping between Solidity type declarations and an entry in the `types` array, rather than _n_ different versions for _n_ different combinations of location combinations.
-The downside of this choice is that not all entries in the `types` array have an unambigous interpretation, only those that meet the criteria of well-located given above.
+The downside of this choice is that not all entries in the `types` array have an unambiguous interpretation, only those that meet the criteria of being well-located given above.

 #### Definition Scopes